 Are prediction markets accurate compared to polls or expert forecasts?

-Prediction markets are often as accurate than polls and expert forecasts, especially close to resolution.
+Prediction markets are often as accurate as polls and expert forecasts, especially close to resolution.
 Their strength comes from incentives, real-time updates, and the ability to aggregate diverse information into a single probability.

 Detailed Explanation